You are currently viewing Avebury Stone Circle on Film: A Morning Among Wiltshire’s Ancient Stones

 Photographing with Kentmere Pan 100

-Film photography — especially in black and white — seems well suited to a place like this.
+Film photography — especially black and white — seems well suited to a place like this.
 There’s no distraction of colour, no gloss of the modern.
-With Kentmere Pan 100, you get a classic grain and beautiful tonal depth — ideal for capturing the shifting light on lichen-covered stone, the play of shadow beneath ancient trees, and the wide, weathered skies.
+Kentmere Pan 100 gives a classic grain and beautiful tonal depth — ideal for capturing the shifting light on lichen-covered stone, the play of shadow beneath ancient trees, and the wide, weathered skies.
+Developed in Rodinal, the negatives held their tonal range without losing that fine, honest grain structure.

 I spent hours walking, watching, and waiting for the light to drift just so.
 The images I brought back aren’t records — they’re impressions.
 Glimpses of something mythic, a place where land and legend blur.